stephengold/Wes/README.md

 Since January 2019, the Wes Project has been a separate project at [GitHub][wes].

-The evolution of Wes is chronicled in
+The evolution of the project is chronicled in
 [its release notes](https://github.com/stephengold/Wes/blob/master/WesLibrary/release-notes.md).

 [Jump to table of contents](#toc)